PanTheoITS/pyrrha_random_data_generator/README.md

 2. Clone or download the code from this repository.
 3. Run `npm install` inside application's main folder.

-Now if you want to:
+Now, if you want to:

 * **Run the app.** Just execute the command `npm start`.
 * **Build and distribute the app.** Run `npm run package-win`, `npm run package-linux` or `npm run package-mac` for Windows,  Linux or Mac OS builds respectively.
-You can find the distributable folders inside the folder `realease-builds` in your root folder of this project.
+You can find the distributable folders inside the folder `release-builds` in your root folder of this project.